boku7/whereami/README.md

 + I've been doing allot of Windows Internals studying, and this video made a lightbulb go off.
 + I thought "Why not just get the `whoami.exe` info from the process?
 It's already right there in the beacon processes memory!"

 So that's what I did!
-I created a Beacon Object File that grabs the information we'd want, right there form the beacon process memory!
+I created a Beacon Object File that grabs the information we'd want, right there from the beacon process memory!

 Since the goal was to make it ninja/OPSEC safe, I figured why not just do it dynamically with Assembly?
 About halfway through creation, I bit the bullet and burned the extra time to make it into a blog post as well, so here it all is!

 This is the walkthrough blog post on how I created this Cobalt Strike Beacon Object File from start to finish:
 + [Creating the WhereAmI Cobalt Strike BOF](https://0xboku.com/2021/08/19/Bof-WhereAmI.html)